 A private ruling will relate just to your situation.
-Write to the ATO describing your situation in detail and ask for advice.
-To do this, complete an Application for a private ruling for individuals (NAT 4106-3.2001).
-If you lodge your tax return before you receive your private ruling, be aware that the ruling may alter the accuracy of your tax return.
+Write to the Tax Office describing your situation in detail and ask for advice.
+To do this, complete an Application for a private ruling for individuals (NAT 4106 - 3.2001).
+You should lodge your tax return by the due date, even if you are waiting for the reply to your private ruling.
+You may need to request an amendment to your tax return once you have received the private ruling.

-The ATO publishes on its website all private rulings issued.
+The Tax Office publishes on its website all private rulings issued.
 What we publish will not contain anything which could identify you.

 You can ask for a review of a private ruling decision if you disagree with it, even if you have not received your assessment.
 Details of the review procedures are sent to you when the private ruling decision is made.
-For more information on private rulings, visit the ATO website at www.ato.gov.au
+For more information on private rulings, visit the Tax Office website at www.ato.gov.au